wruth/portfolio/README.md

 5. A symbolic link for the docroot is created pointing to this release directory.
 6. The local copy of the archive is deleted.

 The `production` flag indicates this deployment is against a production environment (other environments could be specified, but they would need to be added to the `sshconfig` property in the Gruntfile).
-Additionally host specific connection properties are externalized into their own config files that are read by the Gruntfile, and their file patterns are in `.gitignore` since these should not be under source control.
+Additionally host specific connection properties are externalized into their own config files that are read by the Gruntfile.
 These files are:

 * `host.json`— this JSON file should define two properties:
-	* `"base"` — an absolute path on the remote server to upload the release archive to and maintain a `releases/` subdirectory under for any of the deploy environments.
+	* `"base"` — an absolute path on the remote server to upload the release archive to and maintain a `releases/` subdirectory under for any of the deploy environments, e.g.  `/home/me/public_html`.
-	* `"docroot"` — an absolute path on the remote server where a symbolic link should be created, linked to the latest release.
+	* `"docroot"` — an absolute path on the remote server where a symbolic link should be created, linked to the latest release, e.g. `/home/me/public_html/current`.
 * `host.<server>.json` — a JSON file containing remote host access properties for the Grunt sshexec and sftp tasks to use.
 Currently only `host.production.json` is supported, but other environments could easily be added.
 Below is an example of the format of this file (if the remote account is not set up to accept rsa keys, a `"password"` field can also be added).
 The value of `"path"` :

 ```JSON